 It was then called the Shed; it's now called Henry's -- for good reason.

 As some know, this modest structure, closest to creek of any, is believed the very first one on grounds.
 Its earliest form was built by none other than founder Henry Stewart (1827-1914) along with friends, soon after start of last century.
 Hard to believe now, but it actually served as the first-generation bathhouse.

 It had long been relegated to musty storage and semi-feral cat hangout by time I set up makeshift lodgings in it.
-Having electricity but no plumbing or kitchen, it held a rare treasure -- best river song in whole place, bar none.
-You swung open big window and sweet thundering creek music flooded the room, filling air with negative ions and white-noise supreme.
-Such meditation-inducing atmosphere, immersed in so long, no doubt sparked a deeper interest in place and where it was coming from.
+Having electricity but no plumbing or kitchen, it nonetheless held a rare treasure -- best river song in whole place, bar none.
+You swung open the big window and sweet thundering creek music flooded the room, filling air with negative ions and white-noise supreme.
+Such meditation-inducing atmosphere, immersed in so long, no doubt sparked my deeper interest in place and where it was coming from.